liam-wolfgang/Liam-Gosnell--AI-for-Programmers-Final-Project/README.md

 # AI Profit Forecasting Tool for Digital Marketing Proposals

+## Project Overview
+This AI-powered web application helps sales teams at digital marketing agencies forecast the profit of client proposals.
+It uses machine learning models trained on historical proposals, client data, and delivery costs to generate quarterly profit predictions, confidence scores, and decision-support insights.
+The goal is to reduce reliance on intuition and improve pricing, planning, and resource allocation.

+---

 ## 1. Project Summary
 The **AI Profit Forecasting Tool** is a machine learning–powered web application that predicts the potential **quarterly profit** for our company after submitting a proposal to a prospective client.
-By analysing past proposals, historical revenue, delivery costs, and client characteristics, the system helps the sales and management teams to prioritise high-profit opportunities, set smarter pricing, and allocate resources efficiently.
+The system analyses past proposals, historical revenue, delivery costs, and client characteristics, the system helps the sales and management teams to prioritise high-profit opportunities, set smarter pricing, and allocate resources efficiently.

 ---